 Naveena Denim Mill – Pakistan

 Established in Pakistan in 1971, Naveena Denim Mill is specialized in manufacturing premium yarn and denim fabrics.
 They work to minimize the environmental impact of their operations using natural resources in the most efficient way possible through constant R&D in responsible technologies and developing sustainable products.
 They also use organic cotton, sustainable fibres and blends, and sustainable dyeing and finishing processes.
-Moreover, they use ETP (Effluent Treatment Plants) in dyeing processes to allow wasted water to be recycled and reused for dyeing, sizing, finishing and washing.
+As part of its circular water vision, after installation of water recycling plant in 2024, Naveena Denim will be able to reuse its water in dying, sizing and finishing.
 On top of that, their Transparent Blues line aims to create the “most sustainable denim” in processes and materials and to minimize its environmental impact and use of natural resources (ecofibra from wood).

 Company Certifications: BCI, ISO 9001: 2015, ISO 14001: 2015, ISO 45001: 2018, Oeko-Tex